apache/nuttx/Documentation/platforms/arm/samv7/index.rst

 High Speed Multimedia Card Interface (HSMCI)
 --------------------------------------------

-This module supports a hight speed connection to MultiMedia Cards (MMC).
+This module supports a high speed connection to MultiMedia Cards (MMC).
 Support for the SD slots can be enabled with the following settings:

 - System Type -> SAMV7 Peripheral Selection